tangyfruits/KPSmart/README.md

 java -cp ./KPSmart/bin controller.KPSgui
 ```

-### In Eclipse
+### Eclipse
 Open Eclipse.
 Import the project by goin to *File > Import* then selecting *General > Existing Projects into Workspace*.
 From there select the *SWEN301Project2* directory as the root directory.

-Once the project is imported, inside Eclipse simply navigate to KPSmart/src/controller/KPSgui.java and run that class.
+Once the project is imported, inside Eclipse simply navigate to *KPSmart/src/controller/KPSgui.java* and run that class.